 Wrap-up#

 Small rooms can sound warm without permanent treatment.
-Share your renter-safe echo fixes—I’ll add the smartest to the playbook.
+Share your renter-safe echo fixes—I’d love to add the best ones to this list.